-New, Revised or Amended Standards and Interpretations Effective Date Issued by IASB (Note 1) Amendments to IFRS 10 and IAS 28 - "Sale or To be determined Contribution of Assets between an Investor and its Associate or Joint Venture" IFRS 17 "Insurance Contracts" Jan.
+New, Revised or Amended Standards and Effective Date Issued by Interpretations IASB (Note 1) Annual Improvements to IFRS Accounting Jan.
+1, 2026 Standards - Volume 11 Amendments to IFRS 9 and IFRS 7 "Amendments to Jan.
+1, 2026 the Classification and Measurement of Financial Instruments" Amendments to IFRS 9 and IFRS 7 "Contracts Jan.
+1, 2026 Referencing Nature-dependent Electricity" Amendments to IFRS 10 and IAS 28 - "Sale or To be determined Contribution of Assets between an Investor and its Associate or Joint Venture" IFRS 17 "Insurance Contracts" Jan.
 1, 2023 Amendments to IFRS 17 Jan.
 1, 2023 Amendments to IFRS 17 - "Initial Application of Jan.
-1, 2023 IFRS 17 and IFRS 9 "Comparative Information" Amendments to IAS 21- "Lack of Exchangeability" Jan.
-1, 2025 (Note 2)
+1, 2023 IFRS 17 and IFRS 9 "Comparative Information" IFRS 18 "Presentation and Disclosure in Financial Jan.
+1, 2027 Statements" IFRS 19 "Subsidiaries Without Public Jan.
+1, 2027 Accountability: Disclosures"

-Note 1: Unless otherwise stated, the newly issued/amended/revised standards or interpretations become effective for annual reporting periods beginning after their respective dates.
+Note 1: Unless otherwise stated, the above new/amended/revised standards or interpretations are effective for annual reporting periods beginning after the respective dates.